 - Do I need to call ahead?

-Shane Veterinary Medical Center provides emergency and urgent veterinary care for cats and dogs during our regular clinic hours.
+Shane Veterinary Medical Center provides emergency veterinary care for cats and dogs during our regular clinic hours.
 It's always best to contact us in advance if you can, but we understand that in emergency situations that's not always possible.